nikolhaas65/research/README.md

 # research

-## Global Currency Lifetime is analysis of historical switches of global currencies
+## 1. Global Currency Lifetime
+It is analysis of historical switches of global currencies